Are you a rising artist looking for ways to engage a community in your work?

 An excited researcher wondering how to collaborate with citizens?

 Or an educator striving for a student-centred pedagogic experience?

-SciCulture’s Conference brings together artists, scientists, educators and entrepreneurs.
+SciCulture’s Conference brought together artists, scientists, educators and entrepreneurs.

 Our aims: to explore creative approaches and educational experiences that go beyond individual human perspectives.

-The conference is happening on the 13 November 2021 in Malta.
-Between international keynote speakers, workshops and roundtables, we will bring the best of what we have learned into three main foci: Collaboration, creativity and innovation in education, RRI (responsible research and innovation) in education and research, and Posthumanism for problem-solving and innovative pedagogies.
+The conference happened on the13 November 2021 in Malta.
+Between international keynote speakers, workshops and roundtables, we brought the best of what we learned into three main foci: Collaboration, creativity and innovation in education, RRI (responsible research and innovation) in education and research, and Posthumanism for problem-solving and innovative pedagogies.

 Focus one: Collaborative creativity and innovation in Education: from knowledge transmission to co-creation for complex challenges